CarterFaceySmith/nodeStockInformationServer/README.md

 npm run test:watch
 ```

+## Potential Improvements

+In progress.

 ## Notes

-If you encounter any issues or have suggestions, please feel free to log an issue on the [GitHub repository](https://github.com/yourusername/nodeStockInformationServer) or [contact me](mailto:carterfs@proton.me).
+If you encounter any issues or have suggestions, please feel free to log an issue on the [GitHub repository](https://github.com/CarterFaceySmith/nodeStockInformationServer) or [contact me](mailto:carterfs@proton.me).

 ## License